univox-students/univox-students.github.io/docs/introduction/it_officer.md

 ## Myth/concerns having an IT officer

 ### Huge overlap with the secretary roles.
-- IT officer is here to help the secretary.
+- IT officer is here to assist the secretary.
 - IT officer could focus with the development of features, instead of taking up works that secretary are normally doing.

 ### Committee now have to contact with one extra person